-- motor vehicles associated with commercial vehicle repair or service establishments, whether or not operable or registered, provided they are kept on property that is licensed and/or permitted under the zoning by-law of the town for such use; - 2. farm and construction equipment; - 3. motor vehicles within an enclosed building or shielded from public view.
+- motor vehicles associated with commercial vehicle repair or service establishments, whether or not operable or registered, provided they are kept on property that is licensed and/or permitted under the zoning by-law of the town for such use; - 2. farm and construction equipment; - 3.
+Motor vehicles within an enclosed building or shielded from public view provided however, that, a car cover or tarpaulin shall not qualify as shielding.
+(This by-law adopted June 7, 2013.
+AG approved October 15, 2013).